Authors: Dr. Jean-Paul Rodrigue and Dr. Brian Slack

 - Location.
 The major locational factor of a transport terminal is obviously to serve a large concentration of economic activities, representing a terminal’s market area.
 Specific terminals have specific locational constraints, such as port and airport sites.
 The former requires a suitable coastline and nautical profile, while the latter requires a large footprint of open flat land.
 New transport terminals tend to be located outside central areas to avoid high land costs and congestion and find available land.

 - Accessibility.
-Accessibility to other terminals (at the local, regional and global scale) as well as how well the terminal is linked to the regional transport system is of importance.
+Accessibility to other terminals (at the local, regional, and global scale) and how well the terminal is linked to the regional transport system are of importance.
 For instance, a maritime terminal has little relevance if it is poorly connected to its market area through a high-capacity inland transport system (rail, road, or barge).

 The time a conveyance (bus, truck, train, or ship) is allowed to load or unload passengers or freight at a terminal is usually defined as dwell time.
 For passenger terminals, travelers expect the lowest dwell time possible.
-For freight terminals, the situation is more complex as dwell time refers to the amount of time cargo stays in a terminal yard or storage area while waiting to be loaded.
+The situation is more complex for freight terminals as dwell time refers to when cargo stays in a terminal yard or storage area while waiting to be loaded.
 Dwell time can be operational, which reflects the performance of terminal infrastructures and management, including the scheduling and availability of transport services.
-It can also be transactional, which is usually linked with the performance of clearance procedures (such as checking in and customs).
-Finally, dwell time can be storage related, implying that the owner or the carrier of the cargo deliberately leaves the cargo at the terminal as part of a transport or supply chain management strategy.
-Intermodalism has incited new relations between transport terminals, which are becoming nodes in integrated transport chains.
+It can also be transactional, usually linked with the performance of clearance procedures (such as checking in and customs).
+Finally, dwell time can be storage related, implying that the cargo owner or the carrier deliberately leaves the cargo at the terminal as part of a transport or supply chain management strategy.
+Intermodalism has incited new relations between transport terminals, becoming nodes in integrated transport chains.
 This is particularly the case between port, rail, and barge terminals.
 New forms of integration are also emerging, such as between ports and airports.

 3. Passenger Terminals

 With one exception, passenger terminals require relatively little specific equipment.
-This is because individual mobility is how passengers access buses, ferries, or trains.
+Individual mobility is how passengers access buses, ferries, or trains.
 Indeed, services such as ticketing, shelter, food, and security are required, but the layouts and activities taking place in passenger terminals tend to be simple.
-They may appear congested and chaotic at certain times of the day.
+They may appear congested and chaotic during their peak daily use.
 Still, the flow of people can be managed successfully with good design of platforms and access points and with appropriate scheduling of arrivals and departures.
 The amount of time passengers spend in such terminals tends to be brief.
-As a result, bus terminals and railway stations tend to be made up of simple components, from ticket offices and waiting areas with retailing catering to this transient mobility (fast-food restaurants, convenience stores).
+As a result, bus terminals and railway stations tend to be made up of simple components, from ticket offices and waiting areas, with retailing catering to this transient mobility (fast-food restaurants, convenience stores).

 4. Freight terminals

-Freight handling requires specific loading and unloading equipment.
-In addition to the facilities needed to accommodate ships, trucks, and trains (berths, loading bays, and freight yards, respectively), a wide range of handling gear and storage are required, which is determined by the types of cargo handling.
+Freight handling requires specific loading and unloading equipment in addition to the facilities needed to accommodate ships, trucks, and trains (berths, loading bays, and freight yards, respectively).
+A wide range of handling gear and storage is required, which is determined by the types of cargo.
 Freight transport terminals have a set of characteristics linked with core (terminal operations) and ancillary activities (added value such as distribution).
-The result is that terminals are differentiated functionally both by the mode involved and the commodities transferred.
-A basic distinction is that between bulk, general cargo, and containers:
+The result is that terminals are differentiated functionally by the mode involved and the commodities transferred.
+A basic distinction concerns bulk, general cargo, and containers:

 - Containers are standard units that have had a substantial impact on terminal operations.
 Container terminals have minimal labor requirements and perform a wide variety of intermodal functions.
 They, however, require a significant amount of storage space, which are simple paved areas where containers can be stacked and retrieved with intermodal equipment (cranes, straddlers, and holsters).
-Depending on the intermodal function of the container terminal, specialized cranes are required, such as portainers (container cranes).
+Depending on the intermodal function of the container terminal, specialized cranes, such as portainers (container cranes), are required.

 A feature of most freight activity is the need for storage.
 Assembling individual bundles of goods may be time-consuming, and thus some storage may be required.
-This produces the need for terminals to be equipped with specialized infrastructures such as grain silos, storage tanks, and refrigerated warehouses, or simply space to stockpile, such as for containers or bulk commodities.
-Containerization, because of its large volumes, has forced a significant modal and temporal separation at terminals and thus the need for a buffer in the form of storage areas.
+This requires terminals to be equipped with specialized infrastructures such as grain silos, storage tanks, refrigerated warehouses, or space to stockpile, such as for containers or bulk commodities.
+Because of its large volumes, containerization has forced a significant modal and temporal separation at terminals and the need for a buffer in the form of storage areas.
 In addition, a variety of transloading activities (transferring cargo from one load unit to another) can take place in the vicinity of terminals, particularly if long-distance inland transportation is involved.
-Transloading, when suitable, reduces transportation and inventory costs by placing the cargo on the most suitable transportation mode.
+Transloading, when suitable, reduces transportation and inventory costs by placing the cargo in the most suitable transportation mode.

-The difficulty of comparing traffic totals of different commodities has led to attempts to weigh cargoes based upon some indication of the value-added they contribute to the terminal.
-The most famous is the “Bremen rule” developed in 1982 by the port of Bremen and based on a survey of the labor cost incurred in the handling of one ton of different cargoes.
+The difficulty of comparing traffic totals of different commodities has led to attempts to weigh cargoes based on some indication of the value-added they contribute to the terminal.
+The most famous is the “Bremen Rule” developed in 1982 by the port of Bremen and based on a survey of the labor cost incurred in handling one ton of different cargoes.
 The results found that handling one ton of general cargo equals three tons of dry bulk and 12 tons of liquid bulk.
-Although this is the most widely used method, other ‘rules’ have been developed by individual ports, such as the Antwerp and Rotterdam rules.
-The “Antwerp rule” indicates that the highest value-added is the handling of fruit.
+Although this is the most widely used method, other rules have been developed by individual ports, such as the Antwerp and Rotterdam Rules.
+The “Antwerp Rule” indicates that the highest value-added is fruit handling.
 Using this benchmark, forest product handling requires 3.0 tons to provide the same value-added as fruit, cars 1.5 tons, containers 7 tons, cereals 12 tons, and crude oil 47 tons.
 The “Rotterdam Rules” are more recent (2009) and relate to common practices to ensure the transport of freight “door-to-door” with a sea transport leg.

 5. Terminal Costs

-Because they jointly perform transfer and consolidation functions, terminals are essential economically because of the costs incurred in carrying out these activities.
-The traffic they handle is a source of employment and benefit regional economic activities, notably by providing accessibility to suppliers and customers as well as social interactions and leisure for passenger terminals, which have a more relative value.
+SInce they jointly perform transfer and consolidation functions, terminals are essential economically because of the costs incurred in carrying out these activities.
+The traffic they handle is a source of employment and benefits regional economic activities, notably by providing accessibility to suppliers and customers as well as social interactions and leisure for passenger terminals, which have a more relative value.
 Terminal costs represent an important component of total transport costs.
-They are fixed costs that are incurred regardless of the length of the eventual trip and vary significantly between modes.
-They can be considered as:
+They are fixed costs incurred regardless of the length of the eventual trip and vary significantly between modes.
+They can be considered as follows:

 - Infrastructure costs.
 Include construction and maintenance costs of structures such as piers, runways, cranes, and facilities (warehouses, offices, etc.).